Consumer Warning: The Pink Panther Buys a New Laptop

 My complaints for a depreciated refund resulted in the following offer: my Care Pack purchase would be upgraded with an extra year and onsite service repair to make up for the issue.
 The return time for the laptop had lapsed, HP said.

 The offer was confirmed in writing December 22, 2021.
-And a $163 discount returned months earlier for the excess repair issues.
+And a $163 discount was returned months earlier for the excess repair issues.
 My Care Pack would expire in May 2025, HP paperwork showed.

 The Care Pack upgrade would give me time to find a replacement, I reasoned.
-But I was stuck with the replacement cost for another laptop.

 During a pandemic lockdown and a new major immune system, non-covid, health issue to contend with I accepted the offer reluctantly.